 “Design thinking is an amorphous concept that was given its name by David Kelley, another Stanford professor and cofounder of IDEO, when he was trying to explain that successful designers have a different mindset and approach from most people.” – Bernard Roth

 That is an excerpt from the book “The Achievement Habit” by Bernard Roth.
-I recommend you to read it, specially if you are not in the Design field.
+I recommend you to read it, especially if you are not in the Design field.
 It provides insightful resources to do more and smartly.

 Design is nothing but a tool to solve problems, whether it’s a product, a service or an experience.
 A “brand designer” is someone who solves problems within the branding and business systems, that are separated things, but very much connected.
 It involves many aspects that are not physical: how people react to words, perception, smells, sounds, and pretty much anything related to human senses.
 It’s a convoluted, complex concept to explain in a few words.
-Design Thinking consists of the following steps: empathize, define, ideate, prototype and test.
+Design Thinking consists of the following steps: empathize, define, ideate, prototype, and test.
 Each step can be revisited at any time of the process.
 If you want to know Design Thinking in depth, read this book by Ambrose and Harris.

-The iPad Pro
+Lettering and the iPad Pro

 It has also sped my prototyping and my efficiency in Designing, writing and reading and even video editing.
 I am able to have thousands of books, highlight important parts and make notes so I can reference it later on my blog, for example.